renatoathaydes/structured_async/README.md

 ### Limitations

-Not everything can be stopped immediately in Dart when a `CancellableFuture` is cancelled.
+Not everything can be stopped immediately when a `CancellableFuture` is cancelled.

-The following Dart features are known to not play well with cancellations:
+Known issues are listed below.

-#### already scheduled `Timer`s and `Future`s.
+#### stopped `Timer`s and `Future`s.

+When `CancellableFuture` completes or is cancelled explicitly, any pending `Future` and `Timer` within it will be immediately awakened so  the synchronous code that follows them will be executed.

-For example, this simple code you might try probably won't work as you think it should:
+For example, this simple code probably won't work as you think it should:

 ```dart
 Future<void> scheduledFutureWillRun() async {